Direct Air Capture | Engineering a Cleaner Atmosphere

 Here are some key concepts to know before diving into Direct Air Capture (DAC) systems:

-• Carbon Dioxide (CO₂) 🌍 CO₂ is a greenhouse gas that’s released from burning fossil fuels and other activities.
+• Carbon Dioxide (CO₂) is a greenhouse gas that’s released from burning fossil fuels and other activities.
 It traps heat in our atmosphere, contributing to climate change.
-DAC systems target this gas directly! - This concept has been also explained in the article "Filling the Gaps: How Satellites are Revolutionizing CO2 Monitoring 🛰️🌍".
+DAC systems target this gas directly!

-• Carbon Sequestration 🏞️ Once CO₂ is captured, it can be stored underground in natural formations (like rock layers) where it stays locked away.
-This is a key step to keeping CO₂ out of the atmosphere long-term. - This concept has been also explained in the article "🌍 The Path to Net Zero: How Regions Can Lead the Carbon Neutrality Race".
+• Carbon Sequestration Once CO₂ is captured, it can be stored underground in natural formations (like rock layers) where it stays locked away.
+This is a key step to keeping CO₂ out of the atmosphere long-term.

-• Thermodynamics 🔥 Thermodynamics is the science of heat and energy.
-In DAC, it’s crucial for efficiently capturing and releasing CO₂, as the process often requires managing heat levels carefully. - This concept has been also explained in the article "The Magic Behind Halloween Fog Machines: Engineering the Perfect Spooky Atmosphere! 👻".
+• Thermodynamics Thermodynamics is the science of heat and energy.
+In DAC, it’s crucial for efficiently capturing and releasing CO₂, as the process often requires managing heat levels carefully.

 Let's break down the key components that make these fascinating systems work: